The Urgent Fight Against Plastic Pollution in the UK

 How The Cove Is Responding

-At The Cove Discovery Project, we don’t just clean beaches we educate communities.
-Our outreach work with local schools includes workshops on plastic lifecycle, circular economy, and sustainable alternatives.
-Through photography, presentations and real-time data from our coastline, we empower people to think upstream, not just down the beach.
+At The Cove Discovery Project, we don’t just clean beaches; we educate communities.
+Our outreach work with local schools includes workshops on the plastic lifecycle, circular economy, and sustainable alternatives.
+Through photography, presentations, and real-time data from our coastline, we empower people to think upstream, not just down the beach.

 What You Can Do to Reduce Plastic Pollution in the UK